sfeir-open-source/sfeir-school-github-actions/docs/markdown/06-Advanced-Concepts/04-Cache.md

 ![float-right h-200](./assets/images/action_cache.png)

-* Provided by Github
+* Provided by GitHub
-* cache directories, path, or pattern
+* Cache directories, path, or pattern
 * Restore cache based on the key
   * partially restore key with restore-keys
 * Upload new cache in case of no exact match